 I discovered what I wanted to be when I grew up – aged 34 – and started my own business.
 I have been self-employed since 2000 and in 2010, boosted my income with a part-time job working as a Staff Development Officer (UEA) when my husband was made redundant.
 In 2013, I returned to being 100% Freelance.
 Alongside this business I run a successful self-catering holiday cottage in Mundesley.

 I became a Parent Governor (Anti Bullying and Equality) at Avenue Junior School and in the 8 years I was there, I learnt that there is more good in education than bad.
-I was asked to become a Board Member/Trustee for a Social Enterprise and, for 10 years, I got an insight into just how difficult it is to run an Arts Education business in today’s political climate.
+I was asked to become a Board Member/Trustee for a Music Education Charity and, for 10 years, I got an insight into just how difficult it is to run a charity completely reliant on funding.

 I prefer a level-headed and evidence-based approach to relationships and through my work, have been fortunate to learn what this looks like.
-‘Knowing’ and ‘doing’ are different though; every day I find instances when I know I could have done better.
-However, I also have learnt that striving to be better is good; and sometimes ‘good enough’ is good, too.
+‘Knowing’ and ‘doing’ are different though; and every day I find instances when I know I could have done better.
+However, I have learnt that striving to be better is good; and sometimes ‘good enough’ is good enough.

 Stronger Relationships starts with your state of mind, the attitude you bring to your relationships.
-If your values coincide with mine – encouraging personal responsibility and supporting others to realise their own potential – then I can offer you Stronger Relationship skills that will bring win-win outcomes for you and the important people in your life.
+If your values coincide with mine – encouraging personal responsibility and supporting others to realise their own potential – then I can offer you Stronger Relationship skills that will bring win-win outcomes for you and the people that are important in your life.